Top 10 Cons & Disadvantages of Windows 11

 Windows 11’s approach to system updates has been a point of contention, blending convenience with potential disruption.
 This approach primarily impacts users in two significant ways:

-- Compulsory Automatic Updates: Unlike its predecessors, Windows 11 often mandates automatic updates, which can be intrusive and disruptive.
-While intended to keep the system secure and up-to-date, these updates can initiate at inopportune times, interrupting work and other important activities.
+• Compulsory Automatic Updates: Unlike its predecessors, Windows 11 often mandates automatic updates, which can be intrusive and disruptive.
+While intended to keep the system secure and up-to-date, these updates can initiate at inopportune times, interrupting work and other essential activities.
 Users have limited control over when these updates occur, leading to potential disruptions in productivity.

 6. Cost